 It is safe to say a national police force is a possibility within the relatively near future.
 This will not occur because of some vast conspiracy by agents in black trench coats, flying black helicopters.
 It will happen, because society is collapsing, and most of us are too focused on our own wants and problems to notice.
 If this trend continues, cities and states may find themselves overwhelmed by the challenges and excessive regulation.
 Eventually, the federal government will step in with an even greater presence.
 The end of the United States as we know it today may not be far behind.

-Some may feel this is an unnecessarily alarmist statement.
-It may be, but during the current administration it has become clear the executive branch of government is becoming frustrated with the rather deliberate process of the legislative branch.
+Some may feel the last sentence above is an unnecessary alarmist statement.
+It may be, but during the current administration, it has become clear the executive branch of government is becoming frustrated with the rather deliberate process of the legislative branch.
 Couple that with the willingness of the judicial branch to legislate from the bench, and the country might be facing a dangerous concentration of power in the next few decades.

 In the meantime, we all pay the price.
 Our streets are less safe.
 Our neighborhoods are less safe.
 Our lives are less safe.
 All because those sworn to protect us, have been handcuffed by those who think the country needs to be fundamentally changed.

 - The average number of police officers killed by firearms annually during the 70s was 127.
-In 1973, 156 officers were killed by firearms. (http://www.nleomf.org/facts/research-bulletins/)
+In 1973, 156 officers were killed by firearms.
+Note the original source for this statistic has been deleted.
+The source listed here indicates 157 were killed by gunfire. (http://www.odmp.org/search/year?year=1973)

 © S. E. Jackson – 2016